How to Make Pumpkin Spice Whipped Body Butter: Easy Fall DIY Recipe

 This recipe makes about 8 ounces, enough to fill one 8-ounce jar or two 4-ounce jars.

-To scale it up or down for gift giving
+To scale the recipe up or down for gift-giving:

 How To Make Pumpkin Spice Whipped Body Butter Step-by-Step Instructions